-Is it necessary to decarboxylate CBD or can I forego this step when cooking with CBD?
+Is it necessary to decarb CBD or can I forego this step when cooking with CBD?
 How important is CBD decarboxylation?

 Now it’s true that neither CBD-A nor CBD should get you high, but even in THC decarboxylation, it is about more than activating the plant's psychotropic properties.
 Likewise decarboxylation is still important with CBD as it activates many of the plant's medicinal qualities.
 It also increases its bioavailability.